Pay

 consultancy services as I have used them, and she is a Google

-I politely suggest you do one or the other.
-PPC search engine internet marketing
+But I politely suggest you do one or the other.
+PPC search engine

 for a list of hand-picked resources.